peterhinch/micropython-filters/non_realtime/FILT.md

 Assume there are `P` coefficients.
 If `wrap` is `False`, as the algorithm steps back to earlier samples, a point arises when there are fewer than `P` samples.
-In this case it is not possible to calculate a vaild result and the output element is set to 0. `N` samples processed with `P` coefficients will produce `N-P+1` results.
-Subsequent elements of the result array will be unchanged.
+In this case it is not possible to calculate a vaild result. `N` samples processed with `P` coefficients will produce `N-P+1` results.
+Element 0 of the result array will hold the oldest valid result.
+Elements after the newest result will be unchanged.

 See [section 2.3](./FILT.md#23-circular-or-linear-convolution) for a discussion of this from an application perspective.